openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 12: Multicast

 Enable or disables Multicast
-If set to 0, Multicast is disabled.
-If set to 1, Multicast is enabled.
+<p&gtIf set to 0, Multicast is disabled.
+If set to 1, Multicast is enabled. </p&gt
 The following option values may be configured -:

 | Value  | Description |